These country style ribs are meaty and tender. The fat melts into them as they cook, then beautifully crisps up under the broiler.

 The other day I was looking for pork belly at Costco, but alas, they were out.
-So I looked around the pork refrigerator, and settled on “boneless pork shoulder country-style ribs,” which looked like gorgeous slabs of meat, with beautiful fat marbling throughout.
+So I looked around the pork refrigerator, and settled on “boneless pork shoulder country style ribs.”
+They looked like gorgeous slabs of meat, with beautiful fat marbling throughout.

-At home, I researched how to cook them, and came up with the following method, a combination of several of the recipes I found.
-We really enjoyed these country style ribs.
-They’re meaty and tender, and the fat, oh the glorious fat, melts into them as they slowly cook, then crisps up beautifully under the broiler.
+So I researched how to cook them.
+I came up with the following method, a combination of several of the recipes I found.
+We really enjoyed these country style ribs, and I have made them several times since.
+They’re meaty and tender, and the fat melts into them as they slowly cook, then crisps up beautifully under the broiler.

-Since this is such a fatty cut of meat, a little goes a long way – 8 oz cooked ribs per person is plenty.
-As for sides, simply serve these ribs with a tossed salad or some plain steamed veggies.
+Since this is such a fatty cut of meat, a little goes a long way.
+6 oz of cooked ribs per person is plenty.
+As for sides, simply serve these ribs with a tossed salad or some plain steamed veggies (steamed cabbage is really good).
 They are so rich and fatty and satisfying, there’s really no need for anything else.

 - 3 lb. boneless pork shoulder ribs

-- 2 teaspoons smoked salt (find it on Amazon)
+- 2 teaspoons smoked salt (available on Amazon)

 - 2 teaspoons smoked paprika